-The exhibitor services agreements that we and the founding members will enter into in connection with this offering will significantly change the structure of NCM LLC's payments to the founding members.
-Under the current contractual arrangements, NCM LLC makes quarterly circuit share payments to the founding members based on varying percentages of advertising revenue.
-Under the exhibitor services agreements, we will make monthly theatre access fee payments to the founding members, comprised of a payment per theatre attendee of \$0.07 which will increase by 8% every five years with the first such increase taking effect after the end of fiscal 2011 and a payment per digital screen of \$66.67 which will increase 5% per year beginning at the end of fiscal 2007.
-These payments will be adjusted for any advertising exhibited by some, but not all, theatres or founding members because of content objections or technical capacity.
-The theatre access fee paid in the aggregate to all founding members annually will not be less than 12% of NCM LLC's aggregate annual advertising revenue as defined in the exhibitor services agreements, or it will be adjusted upward to reach this minimum payment.
-The theatre access fee will replace the current circuit share expenses, which will significantly reduce the contractual amounts paid to our founding members from the historical amounts.
-Also, under the modified exhibitor services agreements, NCM LLC revenue will increase significantly due to the payments from the founding members for the display of up to 90 seconds of on-screen advertising under beverage concessionaire agreements an agreed upon rate.
-For more information on the exhibitor services agreements, see "Certain Relationships and Related Party Transactions-Transactions with Founding Members-Exhibitor Services Agreements."
+The ESAs that we and the Founding Members will enter into in connection with this offering will significantly change the structure of NCM LLC's payments to the Founding Members.
+Under the current contractual arrangements, NCM LLC makes quarterly circuit share payments to the Founding Members based on varying percentages of advertising revenue.
+Under the ESAs, we will make monthly theatre access fee payments to the Founding Members, comprised of a payment per theatre attendee of \$0.07 which will increase by 8% every five years with the first such increase taking effect after the end of fiscal 2011 and a payment per digital screen of \$66.67 which will increase 5% per year beginning at the end of fiscal 2007.
+The theatre access fee paid in the aggregate to all Founding Members annually will not be less than 12% of NCM LLC's aggregate annual advertising revenue as defined in the ESAs, or it will be adjusted upward to reach this minimum payment.
+The theatre access fee will replace the current circuit share expenses, which will reduce the contractual amounts paid to our Founding Members from the historical amounts.
+For more information on the ESAs, see "Certain Relationships and Related Party Transactions with Founding Members-Exhibitor Services Agreements (ESAs)."